Home • 09/25/2024

 Revivalist is a reader-supported endeavor and our posts may contain affiliate links.
 When you buy through links on our site, we may earn an affiliate commission.

 Luckily, there are a few ways to keep those beautiful petals on their stems more than placing them in a vase on a table.
-Here are a few helpful methods of how to make flowers last longer.
+Here are a few helpful methods to make flowers last longer.

 1. Clean the Vase

-First things first, it is necessary to clean the vase before putting any flowers or fresh water into it.
+First things first, it is necessary to clean the vase before putting any stems or fresh water into it.
 A dirty container could hold unknown germs that will damage the blooms quickly.
 Regardless of if the vase is new or old, cleaning it beforehand can help the flowers last.

 There are many helpful methods for cleaning a vase.
 Bleaching it can easily get rid of bacteria and fungi, while baking soda and vinegar are a more entertaining way to wash the container or anything unsavory.
 Regardless of the method, cleansing the vase is crucial.